WorkSpaceIlyaPavlenko/WorkSpaceIlyaPavlenko/README.md

 # 🙂 Hi, my name is Ilya

+- 💻 I'm a frontend developer
-- 🌍 I'm based in Russia
+- 🌍 Based in Russia
 - ✉️ You can contact me on [Telegram](https://t.me/pavilev)
-- 🧠 I'm learning Go, Node.js, and backend basics
+- 🧠 Learning Go, Node.js, and backend fundamentals to better understand full-stack development

 ---